barsoom/devbook/deploy_without_downtime/README.md

   * Step 1: Add the column as a NULLable column without a default.
   * Step 2: Set the default value in batches, some records at a time.
   * Step 3: Make the column NOT NULL with a default.
-(Or just add a default, keeping it NULLable).
+(Or just add a default, keeping it NULLable.)

 * **Removing columns** is never safe.
   The old app will attempt to use the cached column name and will break things.